S3-working-group/s3-practical-guide/content/src/making-sense-of-organizations/purposeful-action.md

 Thinking through and defining interventions doesn't require exhaustive detail.
 Use your best judgment about what to include and what to omit.
 It's good practice to leave out obvious or redundant elements and to leave undefined those aspects that the people responsible for implementation are better able to determine, based on their context or evolving situations.

+**Interventions** frequently include one or more **activities** along with **constraints** relating to those activities, such as who's responsible, due dates, or other important conditions.
+One entry in such a list might look like this: "_Sally will compile a report by Friday_."
+Presented together, they form a clear and useful description of the intervention, combining the activity itself (_compile the report_) and two constraints (_who_ will do it and _by when_), each of which corresponds to an implicit sub-requirement.

 In cases where fulfilling a requirement is so simple, obvious, or familiar that it directly implies what a suitable intervention would be, there is no need to spell it out explicitly.
 For example, if the requirement is to _"Inform people about the topics for tomorrow's meeting so they arrive prepared," _describing the intervention, _"Prepare and send out the agenda today,_" may be unnecessary.

 The same can be true for more complicated or complex interventions if the people responsible already share a clear and sufficient understanding of what needs to be done and why.

 **Example**: